Treat your skin to a home spa experience with Abigail James

 Top aesthetician Abigail James reveals how to give your skin an in-spa experience at home

 Treat your skin to some TLC with nourishing, cosseting formulas that drench it in moisture.
 This time of year plays havoc with our skin as central heating and cold weather zap the surface.
-Add in a few late nights panic buying last-minute gifts and one too many mulled wines and it’s no wonder our skin often feels dry and dull.
+Add in extra sweets and wine consumed in lockdown and it’s no wonder skin feels dry and dull.
 Combat that with ultra-hydrating hyaluronic acid as well as barrier-boosting omega acids and ceramides.
 Now is also the perfect time for pampering sheet masks, hydrating mists, soothing probiotic blends and calming overnight face masks to leave your skin feeling plump and juicy.

 Home spa rituals

-‘Facial massage is another brilliant way to boost your complexion while easing your mind,’ adds James.
+‘Facial massage is another brilliant way to boost your complexion while easing your mind,’ adds Abigail.
 ‘Even adding in a few neck stretches with your eyes closed is great for easing tension.’